 Springtime usually finds us all a little antsy and excited to get outside and enjoy the fresh air.
 There is no better way to enjoy the great outdoors and create your own source of healthy fare than a vegetable garden.
 Simple to create and maintain, a vegetable garden can bring hours of enjoyment to each week.
 Veggies can be grown, nurtured, and enjoyed in any space with some sunlight and a little attention, whether you have a lawn, a porch, or even a balcony.
 If you know how to fertilize a garden, your space for veggies will bountifully produce and ensure satisfaction year after year.

-There are three main ingredients in the fertilizer for a veggie garden – nitrogen, phosphorus, and potassium.
+There are three main ingredients in most fertilizers for veggie gardens – nitrogen, phosphorus, and potassium.
 These elements are often represented as N-P-K on the packaging and are given as numbers (10-20-10).
-The numbers represent the nutrient ratio per one hundred pounds.
-For example, in a one-hundred-pound bag of 10-20-10 fertilizer, there are forty total pounds of nutrients.
-The remaining sixty pounds is filler, including sand, perlite, and rice hulls.
+The numbers represent the percentage of nutrient that is contained in each pound of fertilizer.
+For example, in a 50-pound bag of 10-20-10 fertilizer, 10% of the 50 lb. total weight is nitrogen, 20% would be P, and 10% would be K, so there are 50 x 0.10 lbs. of N or 5 lbs. of N in the bag.
+The remaining weight is filler, which could include sand, perlite, rice hulls, or other material.
 For seasonal fertilizer for a veggie garden, a mix containing two times more phosphorus than potassium and nitrogen is most desirable.

-Chemical fertilizers are synthetically produced and include elements such as sodium nitrate, potassium chloride, and superphosphate.
+Chemical fertilizers are synthetically produced and include elements such as urea, potassium nitrate, potassium chloride, and superphosphate.
 They come in liquid, granular, powder, and pellet forms.

 The manufacturing of chemical fertilizers also requires a great deal of energy which can have adverse effects on pollution and global warming, plus it grows our carbon footprint.
 Though some organic fertilizers are commercially manufactured, such as rock phosphate and green sand, home gardeners can choose locally produced compost and manure to get the nutrients needed and reduce nonrenewable resources’ larger impact.